wanitchayap/Mint-s-Personal-Website/content/authors/admin/_index.md

 # - Visitors
 ---

-Wanitchaya Poonpatanapricha (or *Mint*) is a BA/MA student in Computational Social Science (MA) and Psychology (BA with Honors) at University of Chicago.
+Wanitchaya Poonpatanapricha is a BA/MA student in Computational Social Science (MA) and Psychology (BA with Honors) at University of Chicago.
 She is interested in applying computational methods--such as machine learnings, mass collaborations, large-scaled experiments--in computational linguistics and behavioral sciences.
 Her MA thesis particularly focuses on computer mediated communication via ideographs.